Midsomer Norton Library

 Westfield Parish Council has volunteer Snow Wardens who help keep some key pedestrian areas gritted during spells of snow and ice.
 December 2012 was the first year the volunteers had a chance to make a big difference.
 They certainly stepped up to the challenge.

-The Parish Council needs more volunteers for some key areas in Westfield, in particular for the pit path and the area around the local shops.
-If you can help out at all, please contact the Parish Council at email@example.com or write to The Parish Clerk, Westfield Parish Council, The Oval Office, Cobblers Way, Westfield BA3 3BX.
+The Parish Council needs more volunteers for some key areas in Westfield.
+If you can help out at all, please contact the Parish Council at firstname.lastname@example.org or call the office on 01761 410669..

 Users of the playing fields are particularly incensed with dog mess being left.
 It must be nigh on impossible to track where a dog has left its calling card when off the lead on a large field – keep it on a lead.
 Toxocariasis is the disease that children can contract from infected dog faeces – there is a danger of blindness.
 Pick it up.